anderslime/anderslime.github.io/_posts/2016-04-06-caching-in-web-development.markdown

 technique you decide to use depends on each use case.

-When you want to pick a caching technique you have to decide how much of your content you want to cache - also called the **granuarity**.
-In web applications identifying itselfs with the figure above, this scale goes from the finest granuarlity found in the raw data to the most coars granularity in the HTTP-request send from the web server.
+When you want to pick a caching technique you have to decide how much of your content you want to cache - also called the **granularity**.
+In web applications identifying itselfs with the figure above, this scale goes from the finest granularity found in the raw data to the most coarse granularity in the HTTP-request sent from the web server.

-Optimally you want to cache until you acheive a satistfactory performance gain, but some content is easier to cache than others and some granularities has certain advantages when it comes to handling invalidation, which is another important choice.
+Optimally you want to cache until you achieve a satisfactory performance gain, but some content is easier to cache than others and some granularities has certain advantages when it comes to handling invalidation, which is another important choice.
 The **invalidation technique** decides the **consistency** and **freshness** guarantees.